-Indicators used to consider the principal adverse impacts on sustainability factors that measure the adherence or alignment referred above: PAI 1: Total GHG emissions PAI 5: Share of non-renewable energy consumption and production PAI 19: Breakdown of energy consumption by type of non-renewable energy sources Portfolio Companies (by value) with a long-term goal to be net zero by 2050 or sooner.
-Sustainability objectives linked to the Management Board members Long- Term Incentive Payment (LTIP) arrangements.
-Methodology and data used to measure the adherence or alignment referred above: As signatories to the NZAM, BBGI targets to reach net zero emissions across our portfolio by 2050 or sooner were set in line with the Paris- Aligned Investment Initiative Net Zero Investment Framework and the specific IIGCC guidance for the infrastructure sector.
+Indicators used to consider the principal adverse impacts on sustainability factors that measure the adherence or alignment PAI 1: Total GHG emissions PAI 5: Share of non-renewable energy consumption and production PAI 19: Breakdown of energy consumption by type of non-renewable energy sources Portfolio Companies (by value) with a long-term goal to be to be 'net zero', 'aligned', or 'aligning' to net zero by 2030.
+This means that by 2030, 70% of AUM (Portfolio Companies by value) will have a long-term goal to be net zero by 2050 or sooner.
+Sustainability objectives linked to the Management Board members Short- Term Incentive Payment (STIP) and Long-Term Incentive Payment (LTIP) arrangements.
+Methodology and data used to measure the adherence or alignment referred above: As signatories to the NZAM, BBGI targets to reach net zero emissions across our portfolio by 2050 or sooner were set in line with the Paris-Aligned Investment Initiative Net Zero Investment Framework and the specific IIGCC guidance for the infrastructure sector.
 Our targets were validated and approved by the IIGCC in March 2023.
 While the guidance and tools to assess financed emissions and track progress towards net zero will evolve, we recognise our responsibility to ensure GHG emissions are adequately accounted for across our Corporate Emissions and Financed Emissions.
-Please see our Net Zero Plan which can be found here.
-The Net Zero Plan has been approved by the Management Board in December 2022.
+Please see our Net Zero Plan which can be found here .
+The Net Zero Plan has been approved by the Management Board in December 2023.
 Please see our ESG Report which can be found here .
-The ESG Report has been approved by the Management Board in May 2023.
-Please see our voluntary TCFD Disclosures which can be found here .
-The IIGCC Guidance for infrastructure assets can be found here .
+The ESG Report will be approved by the Management Board in July 2023. i i Please see our voluntary TCFD Disclosures which can be found here.
+The IIGCC Guidance for infrastructure assets can be found here.